milonmaze/privacy-terms-observatory/payments.google.com/files/error-resolution.html.md

 Statement of Your Liability - Bill Payment Transactions.

-This section only applies to Bill Payment transactions funded by your debit card, or from your checking or savings account.
+This section only applies to Nest Renew Premium Bill Payment transactions funded by your debit card, or from your checking or savings account.

-Please tell us IMMEDIATELY if you believe your Bill Payment Service username and password have been lost or stolen.
-You may contact us by calling us at 1-855-870-2997, using the “Contact Us” form at http://nestrenew.google.com, or mailing or delivering your written request to
+Please tell us IMMEDIATELY if you believe your Nest Renew Premium Bill Payment Service username and password have been lost or stolen.
+You may contact Nest Renew Premium support by calling us at 1-855-870-2997, using the “Contact Us” form at http://nestrenew.google.com, or mailing or delivering your written request to

 Google